isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 * i.
 But we should react rationally
 * ii.
 Understand why it is happening to us, and what we can do about it

+We cannot prevent prices from rising in Singapore

 * a.
 We import most of our food, except a few eggs and some fish
 * b.
 We import all our fuel, and produce all our electricity from imported oil and natural gas
 * c.
 When world prices go up, how do we keep our rice, petrol, or electricity prices down?